Information About Robin - Cambridge teacher - (1 review)

 Banjo (4 string)

-My name is Robin and I have been playing fretted instruments including the mandolin, tenor banjo and Irish bouzouki for the last 15 years.
+My name is Robin **Removed By Admin** and I have been playing fretted instruments including the mandolin, banjo and Irish bouzouki for the last 15 years.
 I currently play mandolin full time in The Trials of Cato, where the instrument occupies the lead role.
 I also sing and write songs for the band.
-We were recently described as 'one of the real discoveries on the folk circuit in recent times' by BBC 2's Mark Radcliffe and have just won the 'Best Emerging Artist' category in the Wales Folk Awards.
+We were recently described as 'one of the real discoveries on the folk circuit in recent times' by BBC 2's Mark Radcliffe and won the 'Best Album' category in the 2019 BBC Radio 2 Folk Awards.

 I consider myself an easy person to get along with and a patient, engaging teacher - I love not only to share what knowledge I have with others but also to learn from them in whatever way I can.
 I am not a purist and I believe that a student's enjoyment of the music we are learning is paramount.

-I am new to music tuition, but I do have extensive experience of other forms of learning and teaching from both perspectives which informs my attitude towards music tuition.
+I have been teaching music lessons privately for 2 years, and I also have extensive experience of other forms of learning and teaching which informs my attitude towards music tuition.

 I have worked as a private academic tutor for many years in the UK, advising students on applications to university and the construction of personal statements and interview technique for Oxford and Cambridge universities.